School of Medicine

 Current Research and Scholarly Interests Bioengineering, biophysical control of cardiovascular development, pluripotent stem cell biology, optogenetics, electrophysiology, cell mechanics, directed cellular evolution, multiscale engineering, microfluidics, computational biology

-Bio Dr. Myriam Amsallem, a cardiologist specialized in cardiac imaging, completed her training in Paris VII University, France.
-She has an interest in heart failure, cardioimmunology and early detection of pulmonary hypertension and right heart failure using imaging and circulating biomarkers.
-She is currently working on studies at Stanford University with Marie Lannelongue Hospital (French reference center for Pulmonary Hypertension, France) on studies on right heart remodeling with the goal of understanding the influence of inflammation and finding early biomarkers of remodeling.
+Bio Myriam Amsallem MD PhD is a cardiologist specialized in cardiac imaging.
+She has an interest in heart failure, cardioimmunology and early detection of pulmonary hypertension using imaging and circulating biomarkers.
+She is currently working on studies on cardiac remodeling pulmonary hypertension with the goal of understanding the influence of inflammation and finding early biomarkers of remodeling.
 She also has a special interest in educational projects to improve the quality of imaging methodology.

 Euan A. Ashley